michael-basil/michael-basil.github.io/health.md

             * Would conflict with spirtual and other reconditioning efforts
             * Too many other variables changing
             * Unconvinced of timing mechanism based on current understanding
-            * If any "issue" with muscle building/recovery additional protein should suffice
+            * Muscle building/recovery sufficiently supported by additional protein
     * Language
         * Remove "treat" and "desert" in concept and practice
         * Replace with healthy ways to end, "tomb" or frame a meal